-The Indian festival season started.
+The Indian festival season starts from the month of August.
 This means that we are going to go through quite a lot if unique recipes this time as well.
-Most recipes start of as naivedyam.
+Most recipes start off as naivedyam.
 A naivedyam or bhog is a set of recipes that are made in God’s name.
-In fact, this is the first spot for recipe development giving rise to tons of ideas.
-This is no surprise given the fact that we have 33 million gods to satisfy and each one having their preferred set of a favourite food.
+In fact, this is the first spot for recipe development, traditionally, giving rise to tons of ideas.
+This is no surprise, given the fact that we have 33 million gods to satisfy and each God/ Goddess chooses their preferred set of favourite food.

 Ganesha and modaks